MSDEVMTL/GlobalAzureBootcamp-2019/Lab7/README.md

 }
 ```

-This resource will create a new secret in key vault by retrieving automatically the value from the storage account, once it's provisionned
+This resource will create a new secret in key vault by retrieving automatically the value from the storage account once it's provisionned

 ## 5. Modify the app to get the Storage Account Keys from KeyVault
 Alright now that everything is provisionned correctly in azure, it's time to modify the web application and get the secret from KeyVault instead of using an hardcoded value.

-We need to install the `Microsoft.Extensions.Configuration.AzureKeyVault` NuGet package.

-To do so;
-- open the terminal in your Visual Studio Code (ctrl+` )
-- type `dotnet add package Microsoft.Extensions.Configuration.AzureKeyVault`
+5.1 install the Azure key vault package with `dotnet add package Microsoft.Extensions.Configuration.AzureKeyVault`

-Open `program.cs` and modify the `CreateWebHostBuilder` method to
+5.2 Open `program.cs` and modify the `CreateWebHostBuilder` method to
 ```csharp
 public static IWebHostBuilder CreateWebHostBuilder(string[] args) =>
     WebHost.CreateDefaultBuilder(args)